software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 ### Create .env file

 Create a [.env](https://knowledge.kitchen/content/courses/software-engineering/slides/flask-pymongo/#combined) to store credentials for connecting to the database.
+This file should be excluded from version control in the [`.gitignore`](.gitignore) file.

+Replace the example values with values that match your database credentials.

 ```
-MONGO_DBNAME=
-MONGO_URI=
+MONGO_DBNAME=example
+MONGO_URI="mongodb://admin:secret@localhost:27017/example?authSource=admin&retryWrites=true&w=majority"

 #other options
 FLASK_APP="app.py"